Certifiably Pseudorandom Financial Derivatives: The Model and Key Definitions

 \begin{definition} A bipartite graph is a triple $(\assets,\derivs,E)$, with \emph{left vertices} $\assets$, \emph{right vertices} $\derivs$, and \emph{edges} $E \subseteq \assets \times \derivs$.
 We usually view $E$ as unordered pairs of vertices.
 Sometimes we refer to a bipartite graph on $\assets \cup \derivs$ to mean some bipartite graph $(\assets,\derivs,E)$ with suitable choice of edges $E$.
 For a subset of vertices $S \subseteq \assets \cup \derivs$, let $\Gamma(S) = \set{v| (\exists w \in S) \set{v,w} \in E}$ denote the set of \emph{neighbors} of~$S$.
 We often write $\Gamma(v)$ for $\Gamma(\set{v})$.
 The \emph{degree} of a vertex~$v$ is $|\Gamma(v)|$.
 The graph is \emph{$d$-left-regular} if all left vertices have degree~$d$, and similarly for right-regular.
 The graph is $(\leftdeg,\rightdeg)$-biregular if it is $\leftdeg$-left-regular and $\rightdeg$-right-regular. \end{definition}

 The vertices $\assets$ and $\derivs$ correspond to the assets and derivatives, respectively, with an edge between a derivative vertex and asset vertex if the derivative depends on the asset.

-Since Arora et al.\ showed how dense subgraphs can be problematic, it is natural to try to choose a graph with no dense subgraphs.
+Since Arora et al.\ showed how dense subgraphs can be problematic, we choose a graph with no dense subgraphs.
 It is natural to use known constructions of suitable ``randomness extractors," which can be shown to lack dense subgraphs.
 Indeed, this was our original approach.
 However, we obtain stronger results in a simpler manner by considering the related \emph{expander graphs}, where we require expansion of asset vertices.

-\begin{definition} A bipartite graph on $[\leftsize] \cup [\rightsize]$ is an $(\kmax,\expansion)$-expander if for every subset $S \subseteq [\leftsize]$ of size at most $\kmax$, $|\Gamma(S)| \geq \expansion |S|$. \end{definition}
+\begin{definition} A bipartite graph on $[\leftsize] \cup [\rightsize]$ is an $(\kmax,\expansion)$-expander if for every subset $S \subseteq [\leftsize]$ of size at most $\kmax$, \mbox{$|\Gamma(S)| \geq \expansion |S|$.} \end{definition}

 Note that we only need expansion of left vertices; expansion of right vertices is not required.
 We will need a strong form of an expander, called a \emph{unique-neighbor expander}.